 U.S. Rep. Kevin Brady, R-The Woodlands, was the only Texan who started the game.
 U.S. Rep. Mike Conaway, R-Midland saw playing time later in the game at first base.
 U.S. Rep. Marc Veasey, D-Fort Worth, was the lone Texan on the Democratic team and made his rookie debut at bat Thursday night.

 Texans had no major hits, but Brady and Veasey got on base via walks.

 U.S. Rep. Joe Barton, R-Ennis, has led the team for decades as manager.
 Williams, a former star baseball player at Texas Christian University, is also a coach to the team.

 In recent years, Democrats typically won the game based on talent of the ex-collegiate pitcher U.S. Rep. Cedric Richmond of Louisiana.
 Republicans snapped the streak in 2016 and had high hopes coming into Thursday night.

 Read related Tribune coverage:

 U.S. Rep. Roger Williams said he dove for the dugout as a gunman began shooting Wednesday morning during a GOP congressional baseball practice in Virginia.
-U.S. Rep. Steve Scalise and one of Williams' staffers were among those shot. [link]
+U.S. Rep. Steve Scalise and one of Williams' staffers were among those shot.
+[Full story]

 U.S. Rep. Kevin Brady left the GOP baseball practice early Wednesday morning, declining an offer to catch some grounders from second base.
-U.S. House Majority Whip Steve Scalise was in that spot instead, when a gunman appeared and shot him. [link]
+U.S. House Majority Whip Steve Scalise was in that spot instead, when a gunman appeared and shot him.
+[Full story]